 THE PERFECT LUGGAGE

 When it comes to luggage, size really does matter.
-Too small and you may have to sit on your case to close it (or risk leaving essentials behind).
+Too small and you may have to sit on your case to get it closed (or risk leaving things behind).
 Too big and, depending on the airline, you may be forced to check it, or you’ll be tempted to fill it to the brim and end up paying hefty overweight charges.
-For weekend trips, you can’t go wrong with Paravel’s Main Line Duffle, a handsome and understated coated canvas weekender with a lockable zipper and leather accents.
-For longer trips, we’re fans of Arlo Skye’s zipper-less and lightweight rollaboard carry-on, which looks sleek and packs plenty of handy features such as a removable portable charger, smooth and silent wheels, and included shoe and laundry bags.
-If you’re there for the two-week range, first of all—lucky you!
-Consider Dakine’s capacious wheeled duffel, which opens like a book to reveal separate top and bottom compartments so you can pack with ease.
+For a long weekend in Punta Cana, you can’t go wrong with Paravel’s Main Line Duffle, a handsome and understated coated canvas weekender with a lockable zipper and leather accents.
+We’re also fans of Arlo Sye’s zipper-less carry-on, which looks sleek and packs plenty of handy features like a removable portable charger, smooth and silent wheels, and shoe and laundry bags.
+If you’re there for longer, first of all—lucky you!
+Consider Dakine’s roomy wheeled duffel, which opens like a book to reveal separate top and bottom compartments so you can pack with ease.
 Mesh dividers help you keep stuff organized, and the bag folds flat for easy storage once you return home.

 THE 3 PAIRS OF SHOES YOU’LL NEED FOR EXPLORING PUNTA CANA

 Guy or gal, you’ll need three essential pieces of footwear to take you from the breakfast buffet to Bavaro Beach to the pool bar for sunset drinks.
-For both sexes, we’ve tracked down day-to-night sandals, water shoes that are stylish enough for beyond-the-waves wear, and sporty sneakers that work whether you’re running tropical trails or simply posing under your palapa.
+We’ve tracked down day-to-night sandals, water shoes that are stylish enough for beyond-the-waves wear, and sporty sneakers that work whether you’re running tropical trails or simply posing under your palapa.

 WHAT NOT TO PACK FOR PUNTA CANA